wxi003/VideoCompression/README.md

-# Comparative Analysis of Modern Video Codecs: H.264, H.265, and AV1 Using Objective and Perceptual Metrics
+# CS 4490 Thesis: Comparative Analysis of Modern Video Codecs: H.264, H.265, and AV1 Using Objective and Perceptual Metrics

 This repository contains the full source files, data, scripts, and final report for the CS4490Z undergraduate thesis project at Western University (2025), authored by Xi Wang.
 The project compares the performance of three modern video codecs—**H.264**, **H.265**, and **AV1**—using both **objective** and **perceptual** quality metrics.